ExperiBass/EveShopper/README.md

 - Display the prices of the item in federation space (you will be able to select "Caldari" for example to get all prices in Caldari space) and the description of the item
 - Export your list to the clipboard so you can paste it into EVE

-Currently there is no icon for the app.
+Currently there is no icon for the app, and is Windows-only (since i have no idea if i can build it for macOS without it breaking something).

 # HOW TO USE